btingle/neural_net/README.md

   * Use GPU acceleration, with the likes of CUDA.
 CUDA seemed kind of intimidating, so I avoided it in favor of armadillo.

 Anyways, nobody is going to read any of this.
 This is just a personal project I've been working on to try and get a better understanding of machine learning.

+# Also

+The training images is too large of a file to put in this repo.
+The training and testing files that I used for this network can be found at the MNIST database: http://yann.lecun.com/exdb/mnist/